Richard Eastham: Career

 Prompted by his playing of a guitar in The Sound of Music, Eastham invented the "Sidewinder", a mechanical device that attaches to the tuning gears and assists restringing a guitar.
 31,000 "Sidewinders" were sold in the first three weeks they were publicly available.

-Personal life
+Personal life and death

 Eastham married Betty Jean Van Allen, who was his high school classmate.
 On July 10, 2005, he died of Alzheimer's disease at an assisted-living facility in Pacific Palisades.
+He was cremated at Grand View Memorial Park Cemetery in Glendale, California after his nephews and nieces had a private funeral service for him.
+His ashes were inurned at Oak Grove Cemetery in St. Louis, Missouri.